 Obviously it depends upon your level of fitness but go for anything from a brisk walk to running hard up the incline for 30-60 seconds or so.

 Turn around and use the walk or jog down to recover.
 Make it slow.

 Keep going for as long as you feel comfortable – no wait, a little longer than that.
 Always push a bit over the barrier but not so that bits start falling off.

 Once finished jog around on the flat to warm down.

-You don’t have to do the high-intensity exercise to get the benefits of hill walking.
+You don’t have to do high-intensity exercise to get the benefits of walking uphill.
 Why not try a day’s hiking or even a week.
 The National Parks are littered with peaks, but have no fear you don’t need to be a mountaineer, many are moderate climbs or easily reached.

 And that was something I always kept in mind when climbing hills whether running or cycling – there’s always going to be a high point and from there gravity works in our favor.